Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Introduction

 More recent work~\citep{baudryetal10, hennig10, melnykov16,petersonetal17} proposed merging groups found using MBC or $k$-means.
 Such methods fall into the category of what we introduce in this paper as syncytial clustering algorithms, because they yield a cluster structure resembling a {\em syncytium}, a term that in cell biology refers to a multi-nucleated mass of cytoplasm inseparable into individual cells and that can arise from multiple fusions of uninuclear cells.
-Syncytial algorithms are similar in that they merge or fuse clusters that originally corresponded to a mixture model component or $k$-means or other regular-structured group.
+Syncytial clustering algorithms are similar in that they merge or fuse groups that originally corresponded to mixture model components or $k$-means or other regular-structured groups.
 Resulting partitions have groups with potentially multiple well-defined and structured sub-groups.
-We outline some such algorithms next.
+We outline a few such algorithms next.